saki-lang/saki-lang.github.io/docs/Terms/Function Elimination.md

 then applying `f` to `t` will resolve the function to return a result of type `B`.

-## unction Overloading with Identical Return Types
+## Function Overloading with Identical Return Types

 Consider the following overloaded function `describe`, which can take either an integer or a string: